Egg Custard Recipe

 - Make sure you whisk the mixture evenly without leaving any lumps.
 Also, be careful not to burn the mixture.

-- If the cream is used of milk your custard becomes thicker and richer in taste.
+- If cream is used in milk, your custard becomes thicker and richer in taste.

-- Combine with fruit slices to make it look colourful and increase its nutritional value.
+- Combine with fruit slices to make it look colourful, increase its nutritional value and turn it into a healthy egg custard.

 - Serve with cornflakes for breakfast.